ST HELENA (these external links will open in a new window)

 David Marshall on Singapore society

-Belated, posthumous publication of a 1994 interview with David Marshall, Singapore's Chief Minister in the middle 1950s during the negotiations with Britain over independence, and long-time political enemy of Lee Kuan Yew, whose People's Action Party captured the reins of power not long afterwards and has managed to hold on to them ever since.
+Belated, posthumous publication of a 1994 interview with David Marshall, Singapore's Chief Minister in the middle 1950s during negotiations with Britain over independence, and long-time political foe of Lee Kuan Yew, whose People's Action Party captured the reins of power not long afterwards and has managed to hold on to them ever since.

 Boon Siwala: The Life of a Thai Migrant Worker in Singapore